 When processing payroll, don't assume that it's only the hourly-paid employees who receive overtime pay—state and federal laws require overtime payments to lower-paid salaried employees.
 It is also possible that some generous employers will give overtime pay to employees who are not required by law to receive it.

 NOTE: From 2004 through 2019, the U.S. Department of Labor (DOL) generally required that a salaried employee must earn a minimum of $455 per week ($23,660 per year for a full-year worker) to be considered exempt from being paid overtime for the hours worked that are in excess of 40 hours during a workweek.

-On September 24, 2019, DOL announced a "final rule" to increase the minimum amount that a salaried employee must earn in order to be considered exempt from being paid overtime.
-The new minimum is $684 per week ($35,568 per year for a full-year worker) and its effective date is January 1, 2020.
-The final rule, which is available at https://www.dol.gov/whd/overtime2019/index.htm, becomes official only after it is published in the Federal Register.
+Effective January 1, 2020 the minimum amount that a salaried employee must earn in order to be considered exempt from being paid overtime is $684 per week ($35,568 per year for a full-year worker).
+The final rule is available at https://www.dol.gov/whd/overtime2019/index.htm.

 An overtime premium refers to the "half" portion of "time-and-a-half" or "time-and-one-half" overtime pay.
 For example, assume an employee in the production department is expected to work 40 hours per week at $10 per hour.
 If the employer requires the employee to work 42 hours in a given workweek, the extra two hours are paid at time-and-a-half and the employee will earn gross wages of $430 for the week (40 hours x $10 per hour, plus 2 overtime hours x $15 per hour).
 The gross wages can also be computed as 42 hours at the straight-time rate of $10 per hour plus 2 hours times the overtime premium of $5 per hour.